FmartinP99/Battabot-WebUI/README.md

 - Real-time status update for each member.
 - Real-time text messaging.
 - Ability to set reminders for each member.
+- Ability to set roles for each member.
 - Ability to control the music playlist in each server separately (with synchronized progress bar).